Bullying vs Cyber Bullying: Difference and Comparison

 Bullying vs Cyber Bullying

 Bullying is defined as a pattern of aggressive conduct that might be physical, verbal, or relational and can take place in person or online.
-Bullies are often ruthless, repeatedly bullying for a long time.
+Bullies are ruthless, repeatedly bullying for a long time.

 You can live in the continual worry of the bully’s next attack, what they’ll do, and how far they’ll go.
 Boys are more prone to bully with physical threats and acts, whereas girls are more likely to bully with words or through relationships.